 4. Juxtaposition

 Juxtaposition is a type of photography that utilizes interesting juxtapositions to create unique and compelling images.
 This means that the photo shouldn’t be boring or cliche, but will be able to capture your attention in some way through its content.
 Juxtaposition can also be used in street photography to capture unexpected details or juxtapositions.
 For example, you can take a picture of a woman wearing a red dress standing on the sidewalk while there is one of a mannequin displayed in a red dress and accessories.
-Probably the juxtaposition is all about waiting and required patience or a little bit of luck to get the moment.
+Probably the juxtaposition is all about waiting and requires patience or a little bit of luck to get the moment.

 This kind of photo will bring up many different reactions from people and that’s what makes it interesting.
 You can use the same idea in your street photography project by trying to capture a situation that’s funny, annoying, or just plain weird.
 The most interesting thing about this type of photography is that you don’t need to be in a certain place and time to take the photo.
 Sometimes there will be an opportunity that pops up when you least expect it, which is what makes this type of photography interesting.
 I think juxtaposition is worth including in this first street photography project idea to get you started.
+Juxtaposition is known as one of the best creative composition techniques in street photography in case you run out of ideas.

 Another example of different ways to capture interesting juxtapositions is capturing two people sitting next to each other and doing something different.
 Similarly, you can use juxtaposition with objects in the background of a picture to create an impact on your viewers.
 For example, you can take a picture of an old house in the country while there are city buildings behind it.
 This can give a nostalgic feel to it and also to the viewer.